awsdocs/amazon-lumberyard-getting-started-guide/doc_source/accessing-documentation.md

 + [Lumberyard online documentation](https://aws.amazon.com/documentation/lumberyard/)
 + [Lumberyard tutorials](https://gamedev.amazon.com/forums/tutorials)

-You can also see the `docs` folder in the Lumberyard directory for help topics about using Amazon Lumberyard\.
+You can also refer to the `docs` folder in the Lumberyard directory for help topics about using Lumberyard\.